nordlow/compiler-benchmark/README.md

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).

-The templated (generic) C++ source checks about 1.5 slower than the non-generic one.
+The templated (generic) C++ source checks about 3 times slower than the non-generic one using `gcc-8` but only about 2.3 times slower for `gcc-10`.
+For `clang++-10` the slowdown is only about 1.6.
 The corresponding slowdown for generic D (`dmd`) is about 2.5 times.
 On the other hand, the generic Rust version interestingly is processed 2-3 times faster than the non-generic version.

 Julia's JIT-compiler is (currently) very memory hungry.
 A maximum recommended product of `function-count` and `function-depth` for Julia is 5000.
 Julia will